 Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}) have measured the orientation tuning of neurons at different positions in the primary visual cortex for monkey and cat.
-They found that the orientation tuning is broader near the pinwheel centers and sharper in regions of homogeneous orientation preference.
-Figure~\ref{fig-nauhaus-ori-tun-meas} shows an overview of their results, where we can see how the degree of orientation selectivity changes rather continuously from broad to sharp with increasing distance from the pinwheel center (from top to bottom in the figure).
+They found that the orientation tuning is broader near the pinwheel centers and sharper in regions of homogeneous orientation preference, see specifically Figure~2 in Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}).
+Figure~\ref{fig-nauhaus-ori-tun-meas} shows a schematic depiction of their results, where the degree of orientation selectivity changes \footnote{In Figure~\ref{fig-nauhaus-ori-tun-meas}, the orientation selectivity is widest in the top row, corresponding to the center of the pinwheel.
+The orientation selectivity is most narrow in the bottom row, corresponding to a position in the visual cortex far away from the center of the pinwheel.
+Then, for the three intermediate rows, the orientation selectivity is intermediate, and corresponding to intermediate positions in the visual cortex some distance away from the centers of the pinwheels.} from broad to sharp with increasing distance from the pinwheel center (from top to bottom in the figure), however, more clearly visible in the original Figure~2 in Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}).
+This behaviour is also in agreement with the observation by Wilson {\em et al.\/} (\citeyear{WilWhiSchFit16-NatNeuroSci}) that ``neurons located near pinwheel centers ... exhibit broader orientation tuning than neurons in regions of the map where neighbouring neurons exhibit similar preferences''.

+Thus, first of all, we can see that the variability in the orientation selectivity of visual neurons is consistent with a variability in the degree of elongation of the receptive fields, as predicted by the underlying normative theory of visual receptive fields, and also consistent with the more general hypotheses, that the family of receptive fields ought to be expanded over the degrees of freedom of affine image transformations to be affine covariant.

-In view of our theoretical results, as summarized in Section~\ref{sec-conn-ori-sel-elong}, concerning the orientation selectivity of receptive fields, where the spatial smoothing part is performed based on affine Gaussian kernels, this qualitative behaviour is consistent with what would be the result if the ratio $\kappa$ between the two scale parameters of the underlying affine Gaussian kernels would increase from a lower to a higher value, when moving away from the centers of the pinwheels on the cortical surface.
-Thus, the presented theory leads to a prediction about a variability in the eccentricity or the elongation of the receptive fields in the primary visual cortex.
-In the case of pinwheel structures, the behaviour is specifically consistent with a variability in the eccentricity or the elongation of the receptive fields from the centers of the pinwheels towards the periphery.
+Secondly, this qualitative behaviour is consistent with what would be the result if the ratio $\kappa$ between the two scale parameters of the underlying affine Gaussian kernels would increase from a lower to a higher value, when moving away from the centers of the pinwheels on the cortical surface.
+Thus, by combination with the experimental results by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}) and Wilson {\em et al.\/} (\citeyear{WilWhiSchFit16-NatNeuroSci}), the presented theory leads to a prediction about a systematic variability in the eccentricity or the elongation of the receptive fields in the primary visual cortex, which for the case of pinwheel structures, would be consistent with a variability in the eccentricity or the elongation of the receptive fields from the centers of the pinwheels towards the periphery.